 Stretch your Shoulders

-Your eyes should be in level with your monitor.
-Screen should be free of glare and should tilt and pivot.
+Your eyes should be at level with your monitor.
+The screen should be free of glare and should tilt and pivot.
 Neck strain is common if you spend your whole day at work in front of the monitor.
 So to relax your neck and spine muscles adjust your monitor.
-A good chair with a proper back rest is a must.
+A good chair with a proper backrest is a must.

-Slouching is the worst way to sit at your workstation at a stretch of eight hours or more.
+Slouching is the worst way to sit at your workstation for a stretch of eight hours or more.
 It pays hard on your back.
 This leads to over curvature of the spine and weak muscles.
 Make sure to stretch and massage the affected muscles.
-Adjust the back rest of the chair and to fit in the lower back curve or get a lumbar roll.
+Adjust the backrest of the chair to fit in the lower back curve or get a lumbar roll.
 Don’t sit for a long time.
-Split your time between standing, moving and sitting.
-Chairs should have arm rests that can be adjusted according to the persons need.
+Split your time between standing, moving, and sitting.
+Chairs should have armrests that can be adjusted according to the person’s needs.

 Exercise and Stretch

 Stretching and muscle strengthening can be done even with your odd working hours at the desk and your old-time excuse; no time to exercise.
 Ensure that thighs are parallel to the floor.
 Shoulder stretch, upper back stretch, Spinal twist, torso stretch, Inner thigh stretch, hip stretch, hip flexor stretch, forearm stretch, and neck stretch are some of the exercises you can do sitting on your office chairs.
 Stretch your hips gluteus and hamstrings regularly.
 Neck, shoulder, and wrist rotation are also important to prevent injuries.